Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   when visual consistency with `HPC` is preferred.
 - Appendix B gives an idealized on-disk lower bound for the small-angle approximation effect.
-The measured full-frame maxima are larger, but they should not be read as a stronger version of the same term.
-Outside the solar disk, `Orthographic` samples all WCS projections from the same flat image-view plane, so the off-limb part of the comparison reflects the remaining mismatch between that shared `Orthographic` plane and the `HPC` display geometry.
+The measured full-frame maxima are larger, but they should not be read as a stronger version of the on-disk small-angle-approximation error.
+Outside the solar disk, `Orthographic` samples all WCS projections from the same flat image-view plane, so the off-limb part of the comparison reflects the difference between that flat `Orthographic` construction and the `HPC` display geometry.

 # Appendix A: Theoretical Orthographic vs HPC discrepancy